Emmanuel FC

-Emmanuel FC is a football club of East Timor based in Dili.
-The team plays in the Liga Futebol Amadora.
+Emmanuel Futebol Clube is a professional football club of East Timor based in Dili.
+The team plays in the Liga Futebol Amadora, the top flight league in Timor.

-Between 2017 and 2019, he played in the third division of the national football championship (2019 LFA Terceira), being promoted in the latter to the second division (Liga Futebol Amadora Segunda Divisão).
+Between 2017 and 2019, The club played in the third division of the national football championship (2019 LFA Terceira), getting promoted in the latter to the second division (Liga Futebol Amadora Segunda Divisão).